DenzelBraithwaite/Vault-of-Knowledge/php.md

 ## **Fundamentals**

 White space does not matter in php.
+To write PHP code, you must enter it between an open and closing tag.
+There are a few formats that are accepted, but the most reliable is `<?php CODE_HERE; ?>`.
+Other opening and closing tag formats are not 100% guaranteed to work since the server would have to be configured to accept those formats, but `<?php?>` is understood and rendered on any server expecting php.

 <br>